Ciara: 2017–2021: Beauty Marks and entrepreneur projects

-In July 2019, it was announced that Ciara would appear as a judge alongside David Dobrik and Debbie Gibson in a new musical competition on Nickelodeon titled America's Most Musical Family.
+In July 2019, it was announced that Ciara would appear as a judge alongside David Dobrik and Debbie Gibson in a musical competition on Nickelodeon titled America's Most Musical Family.
 On December 23, 2019, Ciara featured on the remix of longtime friend Blanco Brown's "The Git Up".

 After taking a break from music to focus on her pregnancy, Ciara released a song and video titled "Rooted", featuring Ester Dean, on August 13, 2020.
 Between 2020 and 2021, Ciara and her husband Russell Wilson embarked on several business projects, opening the fashion house The House of LR&C, and signed a first look deal with Amazon Studios to start Why Not You Productions.

 2022–present: The Color Purple and CiCi releases

 In March 2022, it was announced that Ciara had joined the cast of The Color Purple as Nettie Harris; the film was released in the United States on December 25, 2023, by Warner Bros.
 Pictures.
 Ciara appeared on the cover of the 2022 Sports Illustrated Swimsuit Issue, making her the third musician to do so since the issue launched in 1964.

-On June 29, 2022, it was announced that Ciara had signed a new record deal with Republic and Uptown Records, in partnership with her label, Beauty Marks Entertainment.
+On June 29, 2022, it was announced that Ciara had signed a record deal with Republic and Uptown Records, in partnership with her label, Beauty Marks Entertainment.
 Ciara's eighth studio album will be released through the partnership.
 The first release from the deal was announced to be the single, "Jump", released on July 8, 2022.
 In September 2022, it was insinuated that Ciara had collaborated with Summer Walker for a second time.
 On September 28, 2022, Ciara released the uptempo single "Better Thangs", which features Walker.
 The official music video, directed by Mia Barnes premiered online on September 30, 2022.
-On choosing Walker to collaborate with, Ciara divulged "I've always done collaborations because it felt right, it was authentic.
-It felt like the artist was going to bring a certain flair to this song that it needed… I played [Summer Walker] a few songs on the album and [...] this is the one song that I thought was perfect for her, but I wanted it for her because she also really liked it."
-The single has reached 13 on the US Billboard Adult R&B Songs chart, becoming Ciara's first top 20 hit on the chart.
+On choosing Walker as a collaborator, Ciara divulged "I've always done collaborations because it felt right, it was authentic.
+It felt like the artist was going to bring a certain flair to this song that it needed...
+I played [Summer Walker] a few songs on the album and... this is the one song that I thought was perfect for her, but I wanted it for her because she also really liked it."
+The single has reached No. 13 on the US Billboard Adult R&B Songs chart, becoming Ciara's first top 20 hit on the chart.
 In November 2022 a remix of "Better Thangs" featuring rapper GloRilla was released.